Food Security: Сlimate-Smart Food System

 Agencies and Partners

-The World Bank has provided sufficient financial support and launched a number of programs including the Food Price Crisis Observatory focused on the vulnerable points of the food prices in different countries as well as accompanying of sociopolitical events (The World Bank, 2016).
+The World Bank has provided sufficient financial support and launched a number of programs including the Food Price Crisis Observatory focused on the vulnerable points of the food prices in different countries as well as accompanying of sociopolitical events (The World Bank).
 One cannot neglect such platform as AMIS, which encourages the proper control and transparency on the market ensuring the awareness of the situation and ability to analyze the strengths and weaknesses of various policies.
-In addition to that, there is CGIAR, which is responsible for the scientific support of the food security trends, human health conditions, and resources distribution (The World Bank, 2016).
+In addition to that, there is CGIAR, which is responsible for the scientific support of the food security trends, human health conditions, and resources distribution (The World Bank).
 The developing countries have a separate program offering the financial support for the decent nutrition.
 Among such, GAFSP is the biggest one.
-PROFISH controls the aquatic issues (The World Bank, 2016).
+PROFISH controls the aquatic issues (The World Bank).
 The support of the aquaculture in the developing countries can be defined its major task.

-To summarize, the changes in climate, the growth of population, and the crisis in the food prices in 2008 can be considered the main underlying reasons that lead the countries to the higher and end even catastrophic level of food insecurity.
+To summarize, the changes in climate, the growth of population, and the crisis in the food market can be considered the main underlying reasons that lead the countries to the higher and end even catastrophic level of food insecurity.
 With regard to the fact that malnutrition is a serious factor that contributes to the low health level of the population and directly influences the social instability, it is necessary to understand the importance of searching for various solutions and the best ways to feed the population.
 Among such, the international organizations like WTO, the World Bank, and others have put emphasis on the strong interconnection between the natural ecosystem and consequent agricultural productivity.
 Therefore, the evidences show that financial support needs to be provided to ensure the innovations and trainings related to agriculture.
 Hence, climate-smart food system, Evergreen Agriculture and others, can become the best way to utilize natural resources wisely.
 Hence, the focus on the natural balance is the best tool of ensuring the food security.